yyokii/UIPreviewCatalog/README.md

 ## License

-FlickrImageDownloader is licensed under the MIT license.
-See [LICENSE](https://github.com/yyokii/FlickrImageDownloader/blob/main/LICENSE) for more info.
+UIPreviewCatalog is licensed under the MIT license.
+See [LICENSE](https://github.com/yyokii/UIPreviewCatalog/blob/main/LICENSE) for more info.